jvaneel/Django_Crud_CMS_Rest/README.md

 Creating a virtual python environment dedicated for this application is strongly recommended to prevent your local system from breaking unexpectedly.

-$ pyenv install 3.6.9
+- pyenv install 3.6.9
-$ pyenv virtualenv 3.6.9 environment_name
+- pyenv virtualenv 3.6.9 environment_name
+- pyenv activate environment_name

 ### Setting up